Invasion of Georgia (1742): Battle of Bloody Marsh

 The British advance party, in pursuit of the defeated Spanish reconnaissance force, engaged in a subsequent skirmish, then fell back in face of advancing Spanish reinforcements.
 When the British reached a bend in the road, Lieutenants Southerland and Macoy ordered the column to stop.
 There, the regiments and allied Indians took cover in the dense forest.
-They watched as the Spanish broke ranks, stacked arms and, taking out their kettles, prepared to cook dinner.
-The British forces attacked the Spanish off-guard, killing roughly two hundred Spaniards.
+They watched as the Spaniards broke ranks, stacked arms and, taking out their kettles, prepared to cook dinner.
+The British forces attacked the Spaniards off-guard, killing roughly two hundred of them.
 The Battle of Bloody Marsh blunted the Spanish advance, and ultimately proved decisive.
 Oglethorpe was credited with the victory.

 Withdrawal

 Montiano regrouped his forces and stood poised for a further advance.
-Oglethorpe continued to press the Spanish, trying to dislodge them from the island.
+Oglethorpe continued to press the Spaniards, trying to dislodge them from the island.
 A few days later, approaching a Spanish settlement on the south side, he learned of a Frenchman who had deserted the British and gone to the Spanish.
 Worried that the deserter might report the true number of the small British force, Oglethorpe spread out his drummers, to make them sound as if they were accompanying a larger force.
 He wrote to the deserter, addressing him as if a spy for the British, saying that the man just needed to continue his stories until Britain could send more men.
 The prisoner who was carrying the letter took it to the Spanish officers, as Oglethorpe had hoped.
-The timely arrival of British ships reinforced the misconception among the Spanish that British reinforcements were arriving.
-The Spanish left St. Simons on 25 July, ending their last invasion of colonial Georgia.
+The timely arrival of British ships reinforced the misconception among the Spaniards that British reinforcements were arriving.
+The Spaniards left St. Simons on 25 July, ending their last invasion of colonial Georgia.

 Aftermath

-In the months after the invasion, Oglethorpe considered launching further counter-attacks against Florida, but circumstances were not favourable.
+In the months after the invasion, Oglethorpe considered launching further counter-attacks against Florida, but circumstances were not favorable.
 The focus of the war had shifted from the Americas to Europe and arms, supplies and troops were not readily available.
 The region descended into an uneasy peace, occasionally punctuated by minor skirmishes.
-The Treaty of Aix-la-Chapelle ended the war in 1748 and recognised the status of Georgia as a British colony, formally ratified by Spain in the subsequent Treaty of Madrid.
+The Treaty of Aix-la-Chapelle ended the war in 1748 and recognized the status of Georgia as a British colony, formally ratified by Spain in the subsequent Treaty of Madrid.
 Its position was further secured in 1763 when Florida became a British possession as part of the Treaty of Paris ending the Seven Years' War.

 The War of Jenkins' Ear is commemorated annually on the last Saturday in May at Wormsloe Plantation in Savannah, Georgia.